 When entering a new market, we supplement the existing physician network with local market leadership teams and support infrastructure to drive the improvement in medical cost and quality.
 When entering an adjacent market, we are able to leverage the investments we previously made to have a faster impact on our expanded footprint.
-We have historically demonstrated success in effectively growing into new and adjacent markets.
-As of March 31, 2023, we operate in 15 markets, markets being counties, across five states.
+As of September 30, 2023, we operate in 18 markets, markets being counties, across five states.